Bierbach an der Blies: The Temple District on the Rödersberg

 The excavations were led by the State conservator Carl Klein.
 He found two secondary buildings, additional foundations and a well or cistern.
 After evaluating the finds it was concluded, that the twin temples was dedicated to the God Mercury and his wife Rosmerta.
-A significant amount of coins were found at the temple district that was helpful in dating the time period in which the temples were frequented.
+A significant number of coins were found at the temple district that was helpful in dating the time period in which the temples were frequented.
 According to time periods in which the coins were in use, it can be estimated that the temple district was in use at least between the second century BCE and the end of the fourth century CE.
 It thus would predate the Vicus in Schwarzenacker and would still have been in use after the destruction of the Vicus in 274 CE.
 After the excavations were completed the temple distract was again completely filled with earth and the ruins are no longer visible.